Stellar model

 This blockchain is ruled by the US-based non-proft The Stellar Foundation, aiming for financial inclusion.

-See the page for an overview of the monetary scheme we're modeling.
+See the currency model page for an overview of the currency scheme we're modeling.

 Every account and every transaction is recorded in the stellar network.
 And every community currency is a different Stellar asset.
 So Komunitin transactions are faithfully represented in the Stellar blockchain.